John Musker: Career

 Following work on Aladdin, Clements, along with Musker, resumed their work on Treasure Planet, which was again turned down by Katzenberg in 1993, who disapproved of setting the adaptation of a classic adventure tale in outer space.
 A deal was struck with the two directors to create another commercial film before he would approve Treasure Planet.
 Rejecting projects in development such as Don Quixote, The Odyssey, and Around the World in Eighty Days, they were later informed of animator Joe Haidar's pitch for a Hercules feature, and signed onto the project.

 During production on Hercules, in 1995, Clements and Musker signed a seven-year contract deal with the studio which stipulated following Hercules, the studio would produce Treasure Planet or another project of their choosing.

-With Treasure Planet completed in 2002, Clements and Musker later inherited Fraidy Cat, which was originally a project developed by Dutch animation director Piet Kroon.
-Fraidy Cat, however, never saw its light of day, as David Stainton, then-president of Walt Disney Feature Animation, refused to green-light the project.
-It was soon followed with Clements and Musker's resignation from Walt Disney Feature Animation in September 2005.
+With Treasure Planet completed in 2002, Clements and Musker inherited Fraidy Cat, a project originally developed by Dutch animation director Piet Kroon.
+Fraidy Cat, however, never saw the light of day, as David Stainton, then-president of Walt Disney Feature Animation, refused to green-light the project.
+Shortly thereafter, Clements and Musker's resigned from Walt Disney Feature Animation in September 2005.

 When John Lasseter was appointed chief creative officer over Walt Disney Feature Animation in February 2006, he invited Clements and Musker back to Disney to oversee production on The Frog Princess, and were officially confirmed as directors in the following July.
 Later re-titled The Princess and the Frog, the film received positive reviews and grossed $267 million worldwide.

-After directing The Princess and the Frog, Clements and Musker started working on an adaptation of Terry Pratchett's Mort, but obtaining the film rights prevented them from continuing with the project.
-To avoid similar problems, they pitched three new ideas, where by 2011, the two directors started developing the film based on an original idea.
-In late 2012, the duo announced that they will be directing a new film in the future, but they have their lips sealed for the title, the plot, and the animation style.
+After directing The Princess and the Frog, Clements and Musker started working on an adaptation of Terry Pratchett's Mort, but a failure to obtain the film rights prevented them from continuing the project.
+To avoid similar problems, they pitched three new original ideas.
+By 2011, at least one of those ideas was in development.
+In late 2012, the duo announced that they would be directing a new film in the future, but did not divulge the title, the plot, or the animation style.

-In July 2013, it was revealed that the film, titled Moana, would be "a Polynesian tale involving the island folk and the idols made famous the world over".
+In July 2013, it was revealed that the film, titled Moana, would be "a Polynesian tale involving the island folk and the idols made famous the world over."
 On November 10, 2014, Disney confirmed Moana would be released on November 23, 2016.

 In March 2018, having worked at Disney for 40 years, Musker announced his retirement from Walt Disney Animation Studios.
-In 2023 he released his short film I'm Hip which he animated by hand.
+In 2023, he released his short film I'm Hip which he animated by hand.